DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 4. **Country–Country Collaboration Network (Projected 1-mode)**

 &nbsp;&nbsp;&nbsp;&nbsp;This is the network of countries where if two countries share at least one Olympic discipline, then they have the connections.
 I only included the countries that have participated more than 15 disciplines to keep the visualization simple.
-Edges represent two countries share at least one Olympic discipline (e.g., Swimming, Athletics).
+Edges represent two countries share at least one Olympic discipline such as Swimming and Athletics.
 Edge weight shows how many disciplines they have in common.
-Lastly, red nodes shows the top 10 countries by number of disciplines (the most sport-diverse countries)

-&nbsp;&nbsp;&nbsp;&nbsp;The red nodes are the most diverse countries — they compete in the largest variety of Olympic disciplines.
-This suggests that those countries have greater investment in a broad Olympic program, larger delegation sizes, and Well-established athletic infrastructure because of their economic background.
+Lastly, red nodes shows the top 10 countries by number of disciplines, which means that they are the most sport diverse countries.
+This suggests that those countries have greater investment in a broad Olympic program, larger delegation sizes, and well established athletic infrastructure because of their economic background.

-&nbsp;&nbsp;&nbsp;&nbsp;If two countries are strongly connected (thick edge), they tend to send athletes to the same set of disciplines, even if they’re not top-ranked countries.
-This may indicate that they have similar sports development priorities, regional sport trends such as Judo in Asia, and shared cultural or funding influences
+&nbsp;&nbsp;&nbsp;&nbsp;If two countries are strongly connected (thick edge), they tend to send athletes to the same set of disciplines, even if they’re not top ranked countries.
+This may indicate that they have similar sports development priorities, regional sport trends such as Judo in Asia, and shared cultural or funding influences.

 ![Projected one mode country network based on shared Olympic disciplines.
 Countries are connected if their athletes participated in the same disciplines.
 Top 10 most active countries are highlighted in red and this shows the high connectivity](img/top10_country_collaboration_network.png)

 **Analysis/Observation**:

-&nbsp;&nbsp;&nbsp;&nbsp;Countries colored in gold (those outside the top 10) tend to cluster little scattered but still maintain dense connectivity.
-This suggests that even mid-sized Olympic nations share a significant number of disciplines with top countries, likely because of universally accessible sports like Athletics, Judo, and Swimming.
-This network helps illustrate global sport alignment: countries tend to train and send athletes to similar sets of disciplines, which could reflect global norms in Olympic preparation, shared funding priorities, or mutual access to more accessible disciplines.
-The visualization also highlights which countries serve as participation nodes, structurally linking diverse parts of the Olympic ecosystem.
+&nbsp;&nbsp;&nbsp;&nbsp;Countries colored in gold (outside the top 10) tend to cluster little scattered but still maintain dense connectivity.
+This suggests that even midsized countries share a many number of disciplines with top countries, maybe because sports like Athletics, Judo, and Swimming are accessible easilly.

 5. **Athlete–Medal Type Network and Clustering (Japan)**